Lawrence Fried

-Lawrence Fried (June 28, 1926 – 1983) was an American photo-journalist.
+Lawrence Fried (June 28, 1926 – September 10, 1983) was an American photo-journalist.
 He was born to first-generation Jewish Hungarian and Russian parents in New York, N. Y. Fried's work appeared in Newsweek, The Saturday Evening Post, The New York Times, Vogue, Collier's, and Parade Magazine.[1] with over 70 covers for Newsweek [2].
 He was the recipient of the Photographer of the Year award by the Overseas Press Club, the Outstanding Service to ASMP award and the Benjamin Franklin Award [3].
+Recent publications include, "Always Audrey: Six Iconic Photographers, One Legendary Star," and "Paul Newman, Blue-Eyed Cool."
+His image of John F. Kennedy with his dog Charlie is currently on display at John F. Kennedy Library and Museum.